olavea/Where-Do-Heroic-Princesses-Come-From/book/text/3_bath.md

 "Know if my Tools for example ..." said Lillian

 What is the
-* The Third Law Lillian asked her dad
+* The First Law Lillian asked her dad

 *